fishcus/KAP-manual/en/model/cube_design/measure_design/topn.en.md

 In v2.1 and higher, Apache Kylin introduces the “Top-N” measure, aiming to pre-calculate the top entities during the cube build phase; in the query phase, Apache Kylin can quickly fetch and return the top records.
 The performance would be much better than a cube without “Top-N”, giving the analyst more power to inspect data.

-> *Notice*: this “Top-N” measure is an approximate realization, to use it smoothly you need to have a good understanding with the algorithm as well as the data distribution.
+> **Note**: this Top-N measure is an approximate realization, to use it smoothly you need to have a good understanding with the algorithm as well as the data distribution.